tudat-team/tudat-space/docs/source/_src_api/state_propagation.rst

 Propagating System State Only
 =================================

-Simulations in which only the system state is propagated are handled by simulator objects from the ``DynamicsSimulator`` class.
+Simulations in which only the system state is propagated are handled by simulator objects from the ``Simulator`` class.
-For propagation of the system state along a single arc, the ``SingleArcDynamicsSimulator`` derivative of the ``DynamicsSimulator`` base class should be used:
+For propagation of the system state along a single arc, the ``SingleArcSimulator`` derivative of the ``Simulator`` base class should be used:

 .. tabs::